Authentication & Authorization

 }

-The Principal is captured at upgrade time and lives for the duration of the connection.
-For revocation semantics, track session IDs at the application layer and close the connection when revoked.
+The Principal is captured at upgrade time — the gate hands the authenticated request to the open dispatch, so #[FromPrincipal] constructor parameters resolve to the same principal that authorized the handshake.
+It lives for the duration of the connection; for revocation semantics, track session IDs at the application layer and close the connection when revoked.

 Why per-route AuthorizationMiddleware?